Raptors win 6th straight road game, top 76ers | Globalnews.ca

+He had the ball and tried, tried and tried again over the final 2:25 — and a Raptors team fighting for an Eastern Conference playoff spot kept Harden in check.

+“He’s got all the options,” Raptors coach Nick Nurse said.
+“He went to the float game and we made some plays on it.
+That’s really the defense.”

-PHILADELPHIA (AP) — Pascal Siakam had 26 points and 10 rebounds, and Precious Achiuwa scored 21 points to lead the Toronto Raptors to a 93-88 win over the Philadelphia 76ers on Sunday night.
+Pascal Siakam had 26 points and 10 rebounds, and Precious Achiuwa scored 21 points to lead Toronto to a 93-88 win over Philadelphia on Sunday night.

 Chris Boucher had 12 points and 14 rebounds to help the Raptors extend their road winning streak to six.